spraakbanken/strix-pipeline/README.md

 1a.
 Install [pyenv](https://github.com/yyuu/pyenv).
 Don't forget to add `eval "$(pyenv init -)"` to your bash profile and source it.
 1b.
 You can also just install the required python version using your OS.
 Check the `.python-version` to find which version to install.
-2a.
-Create the virtual environment using `pyvenv virtual_env`.
+2. Create the virtual environment using `python3 -m venv virtual_env`.
-2b.
-With ubuntu: `apt-get install python3.4-venv` and run with `python -m venv virtual_env`
+   With Ubuntu, first install venv: `apt-get install python3.4-venv`
 3. Activate the virtual environment with `source virtual_env/bin/activate`.
 4. ?????????
 5. Profit